d-shap/form-model-binding-html/HOWTO.md

 ... bind alternative elements, example 1
 ----------------------------------------
-In this example we extract content from one of alternative HTML elements.
+In this example we extract content from one of alternative HTML tags.
 There could be either *subscribe* element or *unsubscribe* element, but not both.
 The application obtains content from the *subscribe* element.